nathanielshak/advancedprogramming/Lesson3/README.md

 	print len(items) # will print 5

-We can iterate through all items in a list and print them like this:
+We can go through all items in a list in order and print them like this:

 	for item in items:
 		print item